dhanesh-airaai/waha_plus/docs/site/content/en/docs/overview/introduction.md

 ---
 title: "Introduction"
-description: "The project is an HTTP API for WhatsApp that you can install on your own server and run in less than 5 minutes!"
+description: "WAHA - WhatsApp HTTP API that you can install on your own server and run in less than 5 minutes!"
-lead: "The project is an HTTP API for WhatsApp that you can install on your own server and run in less than 5 minutes!"
+lead: ""
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false